dustprotocol/dust.js/packages/app-util/README.md

-# @reef-defi/app-util
+# @dust-defi/app-util

-Utilities to work with Reef Chain
+Utilities to work with Dust Chain